1044704/GDL-mini-project/README.md

-# GDL Mini-Project - "Does a heterophily-friendly aggregator improve GraphCON performance on heterophilic graphs?"
+# Geometric Deep Learning Mini-Project - "Does a heterophily-friendly aggregator improve GraphCON performance on heterophilic graphs?"

 This repository contains the code used to conduct experiments for my Geometric Deep Learning mini-project (submitted to the University of Oxford over Easter vacation 2023).